-Distributions:

-The Fund does not have a fixed monthly distribution amount.
+Distributions: The Fund does not have a fixed monthly distribution amount.
 The Fund intends to make monthly cash distributions to Unitholders of record on the last Business Day of each month (each, a "Distribution Record Date").
 Distributions will be paid on a Business Day designated by the Manager that will be no later than the 15th day of the following month for which the distribution is payable (each, a "Distribution Payment Date").
-The Fund intends to, at least annually beginning in December 2021, determine and announce expected monthly distributions for the following calendar year based on the Manager's and Sub-Adviser's estimate of distributable cash flow in the Fund and assessment of portfolio and market conditions, including without limitation, the costs of any leverage obtained by the Fund (including interest or other expenses on any total return swaps, credit default swaps, dollar rolls and borrowings).
+The Fund intends to, at least annually beginning in December 2022, determine and announce expected monthly distributions for the following calendar year based on the Manager's and Sub-Adviser's estimate of distributable cash flow in the Fund and assessment of portfolio and market conditions, including without limitation, the costs of any leverage obtained by the Fund (including interest or other expenses on any total return swaps, credit default swaps, dollar rolls and borrowings).
 As portfolio and market conditions change, the rate of distributions on the Units and the Fund's distribution policy could change.

 While the Fund will not have a fixed distribution, distributions are initially targeted to be 5.5% to 6.25% per annum on the initial NAV of \$10.00 per Class A Unit (approximately \$0.04583 to \$0.05208 per Class A Unit per month or \$0.55 to \$0.625 per annum).
-The initial cash distribution of \$0.04583 to \$0.05208 per Class A Unit will be payable to Unitholders of record on August 31, 2021 and is expected to be paid on or about September 15, 2021.
+The initial cash distribution of \$0.04583 to \$0.05208 per Class A Unit will be payable to Unitholders of record on May 31, 2022 and is expected to be paid on or about June 15, 2022.

-Assuming (i) gross proceeds of the Offering of \$75,000,000, (ii) the use of leverage of 25% of the Total Assets, (iii) the fees and expenses described under "Fees and Expenses", and (iv) foreign exchange rates remain constant, the assets in the Portfolio would have to generate interest and other income (net of applicable withholding tax) of 7.80% to 8.55% in order to pay the expenses of the Fund and distributions at the initial targeted level without returning a portion of the capital of the Fund to Unitholders.
-Based on the current price and yield of the assets included in the Indicative Portfolio (which may vary from the actual Portfolio), the assets in the Indicative Portfolio would be expected to generate interest and other income (net of any applicable withholding taxes) sufficient to pay the expenses of the Fund and to pay distributions at the initial targeted level without returning a portion of the capital of the Fund to Unitholders.
-As at April 6, 2021, the net yield to worst on the Indicative Portfolio was approximately 6.1% per annum, net of fees and operating expenses.
-If the total return on the Portfolio is less than the amount necessary to fund the monthly distributions and all expenses of the Fund, and if the Manager chooses to nevertheless ensure that the monthly distributions are paid to Unitholders, this will result in a portion of the capital of the Fund being returned to Unitholders, and accordingly, NAV per Unit would be reduced.
-The amount of monthly distributions may fluctuate from month to month and there can be no assurance that the Fund will make any distribution in any particular month or months.
-The amount of monthly distributions may vary if there are changes in any of the factors that affect the net cash flow on the Portfolio, including the amount of leverage employed by the Fund and the other assumptions noted above.
-See "Investment Strategies - Leverage", "Distribution Policy" and "Risk Factors".
+Assuming (i) gross proceeds of the Offering of \$50,000,000, (ii) the use of leverage of 25% of the Total Assets, (iii) the fees and expenses described under "Fees and Expenses", and (iv) foreign exchange rates remain constant, the assets in the Portfolio would have to generate interest and other income (net of applicable withholding tax) of 7.80% to 8.55% in order to pay the expenses of the Fund and distributions at the initial targeted level without returning a portion of the capital of the Fund to Unitholders.
+Based on the current price and yield of the assets included in the Indicative Portfolio (which may vary from the actual Portfolio), the assets in the Indicative Portfolio would be expected to generate interest and other income (net of any applicable withholding taxes) sufficient to pay the expenses of the Fund at the initial targeted level without returning a portion of the capital of the site initial targeted level to generate interest and other income (net of any applicable withholding taxes) sufficient to pay the expenses of the Fund and to pay distributions at the initial targeted level without returning a portion of the capital of the Fund to Unitholders.
+As at January 10, 2022, the net yield to worst on the Indicative Portfolio was approximately 6.09% per annum, net of fees and operating expenses.
+If the total return on the Portfolio is less than the amount necessary to fund the monthly distributions and all expenses of the Fund, and if the Manager chooses to nevertheless ensure that the monthly distributions are paid to